jhxie/CPlusPlusHowToProgram/README.md

 cd -2
 ```

-### Windows 10
+**Windows 10**
 If Visual Studio 2017 is being used, right click the translation unit that
-needs to be executed and select *Debug*.
-Otherwise, follow the usual debug
+needs to be executed in *Solution Explorer* and select *Debug*.
+Otherwise, follow
-instructions as it requires in the relevant version.
+the usual debug instructions as it requires in the relevant version.

 ## License
 Copyright © 2017 - 2018 Jiahui Xie